chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 Model Parameters
 ~~~~~~~~~~~~~~~~~

 In this example, we use the ``dynamic`` load balancing method.
 This method checks frequently if load balancing should be applied based on a user inputted frequency.
 Load balancing is dynamically applied if a certain condition is applied.
 More details regarding load balancing are explained in the `Rotating Drum example <../rotating-drum/rotating-drum.html>`_.
+This section is in the ``small-rotating-drum-dem.prm`` file.

 .. code-block:: text

     subsection model parameters
       subsection contact detection
         set contact detection method                = dynamic
-        set dynamic contact search size coefficient = 0.8
+        set dynamic contact search size coefficient = 0.9
-        set neighborhood threshold                  = 1.3
+        set neighborhood threshold                  = 1.2
       end
       subsection load balancing
         set load balance method                     = dynamic